sagarbisht1710/Quiz-genie/README.md

 # 🧠 Quiz-Genie

-**Quiz-Genie** is a lightweight and responsive web-based quiz application built using **Flask**.
-It allows users to take multiple-choice quizzes, receive instant feedback, and track their scores in real time.
-This project is ideal for beginners exploring full-stack development using Python and Flask.
+Quiz Genie is an interactive web-based quiz platform designed to enhance learning and knowledge testing through dynamic quizzes.
+Built using Flask, it allows users to take multiple-choice quizzes, track their scores, and improve their understanding in various subjects.
+Admins can manage questions easily through a clean interface.

 ---